Porphyry Copper Deposits – What Investors Need to Know

 Exploration companies are always in search of the next great copper porphyry deposit.
 Not only are these deposits an excellent source for copper, but as mentioned above, they often feature significant co- and by-products, which can help lower production costs.
 What’s more, porphyry deposits are amenable to open-pit mining, often a lower-cost method of resource extraction.

-Examples of porphyry copper deposits include El Salvador, the Bingham mine in Utah, and the giant Chuquicamata deposit in Chile, which originally comprised over 9000 million tonnes of mined ore and reserves.
+Examples of porphyry copper deposits include Codelco’s El Salvador mine in Chile, the Bingham mine in Utah, operated by Rio Tinto’s (NYSE:RIO, ASX:RIO, LSE:RIO) subsidiary Kennecott, and the giant Chuquicamata deposit in Chile, also operated by Codelco, which originally comprised over 9000 million tonnes of mined ore and reserves.

 - Porphyry Deposits Showing Potential for Long-term Mining Operations

 - Novel Exploration Techniques: Porphyry Copper Indicator Minerals

 - Copper Porphyries: Are They the Key to the Electric Vehicle Boom?

 - Blue Sky for a Red Metal: Copper Porphyry Deposits in British Columbia

 - Copper Porphyry: One of the World’s Most Valuable Deposit Types

 This is an updated version of an article originally published in 2011 by the Investing News Network.